By #LubeLife Team | March 26, 2019

 · Will I need to hide my lube from children or roommates?
 If you want to keep your bedroom activities discreet from nosy kids or roommates, you might not want lube bottles that feature overtly sexual labels.
 Make sure your lube bottles feature generic labels that don’t scream, “I’M A TOTAL FREAK WHEN NOBODY’S LOOKING!”

 · Will I be applying lube to my sex toys?
-As we mentioned earlier, silicon-based lube can damage silicon sex toys.
-You can test out compatibility by applying small amounts of silicon lube to your toys to gauge how they react to contact.
+As we mentioned earlier, silicone-based lube can damage silicone sex toys.
+You can test out compatibility by applying small amounts of silicone lube to your toys to gauge how they react to contact.
 If that’s too much trouble, we recommend choosing water-based lubricants just to play it safe.

 · Do I plan on getting lube in my mouth?
 Sex ought to be spontaneous and uninhibited.
 There’s nothing worse than stopping the action to clean off lube between penetration and oral sex.
 Flavored lubricants solve this problem by enhancing oral sex before or after penetration.
 Not all flavors are created equal, so you may want to sample several different types of flavored lube before purchasing a large bottle.
 Lastly, some flavored lubes contain sugar.
 Sugar can irritate sensitive vaginas, so make sure your lube is sugar-free (or at least contains a minimal amount).